Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

-In the following, we provide explicit expressions for $\{P_{i,j},\, i+j\leq 2 \}$. \begin{proposition} {Let $\{P_{i,j},\, i+j\leq 2 \}$ be the unique classical solutions of the PDEs with terminal conditions as given in \eqref{eq:key}.
-Then, introducing the time-to-maturity } $\tau := T-t$, we have the following expressions for the $\{ P_{i,j}\}$:
+the Black-Scholes price with volatility $\sigb(z)$. } In the following, we provide explicit expressions for the functions $P_{i,j}$ ($i+j\leq 2$) in terms of the contract's Black-Scholes price $P_{BS}$ and its derivatives (or ``Greeks''). \begin{proposition} Let $\{P_{i,j},\, i+j\leq 2 \}$ be the unique classical solutions of the linear PDEs with terminal conditions given in \eqref{eq:key}.
+Then we have the following expressions for the $\{ P_{i,j}\}$ {in terms of the Black-Scholes price $P_{BS}(T-t,x;\sigb(z))$ defined in \eqref{PBSdef}: } Here $\tau= T-t$ is the time-to-maturity, and we have introduced the $z$-dependent operators